 The Benefits of Otoplasty

-Dr. Porter performs otoplasty on people of almost any age, but this surgery is actually one that is commonly performed on children after they’ve turned six.
+Dr. Porter is an otoplasty surgeon who performson people of almost any age, but this surgery is actually one that is commonly performed on children after they’ve turned six.
 Many parents choose to have this procedure performed on their children in order to prevent them from being exposed to the teasing that often targets kids whose ears noticeably stick out from their head.

 For adults in Washington, DC who didn’t have this surgery as a child, you can still choose to undergo otoplasty as if the shape or projection of your ears bother you.
 Regardless of your reason for having ear surgery, you can trust Dr. Porter to provide you with the aesthetic results you’ve been dreaming of for so long.